 Mango Lassi (a.k.a.
 Mango Smoothie)

-- 1 Alphonso or Honey mango, very ripe or mango pulp (about 1 cup)
+- 1 Alphonso or Honey mango, very ripe or canned mango pulp or frozen chunks (about 1 cup)

 - 5 ice cubes